21jujubees/Rock-Paper-Scissors-CLI/README.md

 # Rock-Paper-Scissors-CLI
-Super basic Python program that uses CLI to play RPS
+This project will use the CLI to play Rock Paper Scissors versus a computer that randomly selects a hand to play.